 The India Visa upon Arrival grants you 30 days per single entry.
 You are only allowed one entry.
 If you want the ten year- multiple entry visa, you need to apply through the embassy.
 Looking for a six month tourist visa?

-– You will be required to upload a digital copy of your passport photo (10kb to 300kb) and of your passport information page.
-This isn’t as easy as it sounds.
+– Upload a digital copy of your passport photo (10kb to 300kb) and of your passport Bio page.
 Getting your passport page down to the size they require for upload will take a few Photoshop tries at resizing and cropping.
-It won’t be the actual size of your passport page when you finish but you will need to make sure the details of your information is clear.
+It won’t be the actual size of your passport page when you finish, so make sure the details of your information is clear.

 – Processing time takes approximately 72 hours.

 – Apply online at least 4 days before departure.

 – Have a week’s worth of accommodation planned (or at least so for the application).
 The tricky part of India visas are always proof of booking or onward travel.
-For the visa upon arrival, thankfully, you just need to have the information for your first weeks accommodation booking.
-It will ask you for the address and dates.
+For the visa upon arrival,you just need your first week’s hotel booking.
+It will ask you for address and dates.
 One sly trick some travelers use is that they book hotels on Booking.com -which doesn’t charge cancellation fees.
-The book a hotel on Booking.com and then cancel after they get their print out itinerary.
-Booking.com currently does not charge cancellation fees.
+The book a hotel on Booking.com and then cancel later.

-– Visa is sent via email; hence, you will need a way to print them out.
+– Visa is sent via email; print it out.
 I always make sure I have a copy also on my mobile phone.

 – Application website is here.

 3. Copies of Passport page & Extra passport photos (for Indian SIM or other travel visas)

 I always take multiple copies of my passport page and extra passport photos, whenever I travel.
 This is because I make a lot of last minute decisions on where to go.
 If I need a travel visa for a country that I serendipitously want to enter, it’s a 50-50 chance I’ll end up needing passport photos and a copy of my passport page.